 But also, what the Midwest delivers are amazing cashflow opportunities, whereas, in the Southwest, we’re looking at a market that’s more of an appreciation-based market.

-So, a little bit less, perhaps a little bit more appreciation, whereas in the Midwest… If we consider Cleveland as our subject market that we’re discussing today.
+So, a little bit less cash flow, perhaps a little bit more appreciation, whereas in the Midwest… If we consider Cleveland as our subject market that we’re discussing today.
 So, here what we have is an amazing opportunity due to the limited amount of new units coming online.

 You have a limited amount of old units being modernized.
-So, that puts us in a perfect position to be a.
+So, that puts us in a perfect position to be a market maker.
 By modernizing units, we’re able to play right in that middle-market segment and bring and deliver results that are quite unique within that submarket.